-Known as “the happy therapist,” Sonia Singh is a psychotherapist who has done a lot to treat patients’ mental health issues with medical marijuana.
+Known as “the happy therapist,” Sonia Singh is a psychotherapist.
+She has done a lot to treat patients’ mental health issues with NJ medical marijuana.

-She is a double board-licensed clinician in New Jersey who, with her staff, serves marginalized, vulnerable, and previously self-medicating mental health patients.
+She is a double board-licensed clinician in New Jersey.
+With her staff, they serve marginalized, vulnerable, and previously self-medicating mental health patients.
 They specialize in treating co-occurring disorders.

 “My heart has always been in spreading help and awareness towards critical mental health issues, addiction, substance use, abuse, and naturopathic treatments,” said Singh.